How to Pray According to the Bible: A Beginner’s Guide

 7 Practical Tips for Learning How to Pray According to the Bible

-Understanding the framework is one thing.
-Actually building a prayer life?
-That’s another.
-Here are seven practical, Bible-based tips to help you get started and keep going:
+Understanding the framework is one thing; building a prayer life takes practice.
+Here are seven practical, Bible-based tips to help you get started:

 1. Start small and be consistent.
 You don’t need to pray for an hour.
 Five honest minutes every morning is better than a forty-minute session you dread.
 Jesus Himself modeled getting alone with the Father early in the day (Mark 1:35).